snicki13/plantuml-github-action/README.md

           branch: ${{ github.head_ref }}
 ```

-The last setp will commit the generated images back into the master branch.
+The last step will commit the generated images back into the master branch.